reader-revenue/reader-revenue-demo/app/content/account-linking.md

 ## Client-side Javascript Demo

-This button will attempt to link your account.
+This button will attempt to link your Google account to a "publisher" account.
 Afterwards, if you authenticate as the same user in the [Publication API](/reference/publication-api) example, the default linked entitlements will be visible via the `/entitlements` endpoint.